RoutingK-it/docs-website/rk-client/commands/index.md

 # RoutingK.it - Client/Daemon commands

-{: .fs-9 }

-The client/Daemon commands that you can run manual to check status, reload or ....
+**The client/Daemon commands that you can run manual to check status, reload or ....**
-{: .fs-6 .fw-300 }